hajarlaanaya/airbnb-clone-project/README.md

 - Speeds up the development process with automatic builds and deployments.
 - Reduces human error and increases reliability of deployments.
 - Enables faster feedback and more agile development workflows.

-### 🛠️ Tools Used:
-- **GitHub Actions**: Automates workflows directly from the GitHub repository (e.g., run tests, lint code, deploy on push).
-- **Docker**: Ensures consistency across development, testing, and production environments by containerizing the application.
-- **Heroku / AWS / Netlify** *(optional)*: For hosting and deployment depending on the tech stack.